 As we mentioned above, you don’t sink that far into the Cocoon mattresses.
 You sleep more on top of the bed rather than in it.
 This should help provide more support under your lower back and trunk and keep your spine properly aligned at all times.

 This is a tricky subject.
 Both Cocoon and Bear are actually quite affordable.
 They both fall under average for the bed-in-a-box industry in terms of price.

-It’s important to note that both companies are fairly aggressive when it comes to discounts, though.
 You can almost always find some sort of coupon code or promo code to make the mattresses even cheaper.
-We recommend checking Cocoon’s website or Bear’s website (or the boxes on the right hand of the screen) to see what sort of promotions the companies are currently running.
+We recommend checking Cocoon’s website or Bear’s website to see what sort of promotions the companies are currently running.
 You can visit our Mattress Deals & Coupons page for more info about current offers.

 In terms of which of these three mattresses will sleep the coolest, we have to give the edge to the Cocoon Chill.
 After all, this is what the mattress is designed for.

 The Cocoon Chill uses a phase-change material in its cover that makes the bed cool to the touch.
 A close friend of the Slumber Yard team has actually been sleeping on this bed for months and loves it.
 And what’s amazing is that the cover is still cool even after six months of use.